 Most WordPress sites are too large to be backed up by email.
 But you can check for issues in the plugin if you want to be sure.

-In WP Mail SMTP, look at the logs to see if the attachments are being sent with the emails.
+In WP Mail SMTP Pro, look at your email logs to see if the attachments are being sent with the emails.
 In this example, you can see that the email definitely had 1 attachment when it was sent.

 If the attachments are logged, but you aren’t receiving them, it’s likely that your backup files are too large to be sent via email.
 Switching providers likely won’t solve this because most have low limits.

 You can save sent attachments in WordPress using WP Mail SMTP.
 Keep in mind that this could fill up the disk space on your hosting plan quite quickly.

 We recommend using remote storage for backup delivery instead of your account.
 That way, you’ll still receive UpdraftPlus notifications via SMTP, but your files will be saved separately in your cloud storage account.

 For UpdraftPlus emails to work reliably, you’ll need to edit your DNS zone.
 If you forget this step, your emails might not be delivered.
 You might also see ‘be careful with this message’ warnings if you’re using Gmail.